chrisn20/2021-05-25-git/README.md

 - `git branch -d <BRANCH>` : delete  <BRANCH>.
 Add -r flag for remote branches
 - `git checkout <BRANCH>` : switch to <BRANCH>
 - `git checkout -b <BRANCH>` : create new <BRANCH> and switch to it

+To merge branches, switch to the branch to merge changes into and run `git merge <BRANCH>` where <BRANCH> is the branch to merge from.